mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Male twins are rare enough to be virtually unknown.
-The young are born encapsulated in tough embryonic cauls, which are then cut away by the mother using a claw (or in modern times, by a surgeon’s laser).
+The young are born encapsulated in tough embryonic cauls, which are then cut away by the mother using a claw (or in modern times, by a surgeon's laser).
 Cubs mature quickly, learning to walk in only two months.

 True to their pouncer ancestry, Aslan are capable of